-- Individual grants will not exceed $20,000.
+- Individual grants will not exceed $20,000, except in exceptional cases, where we will consider up to $40,000 in funding.
 Researchers will have one year from awarding of funding to submit their final report.

 - Researchers in receipt of a grant under this program are not eligible to re-apply to the program until their original research is complete and a draft final report submitted.
 Applicants may be eligible for funding in a subsequent year, at the discretion of the Program Committee, however, no applicant will receive successive funding for more than three (3) years.

 Applications will be reviewed by the Program Committee according to the weighted evaluation criteria.
 The Program Committee is comprised of representatives from community and academia and chaired by an academic and community co-chair.
 Community is defined broadly as a group of people with common interest and may include communities, NGOs, industry and others.

 For more information, or for help connecting with a potential co-applicant, please contact:

 How to Use Our Application Portal: Survey Apply

 - After clicking "Apply Here," above, you will be taken to the homepage of our application portal:

 - If you have used this site before, click on "Log in" in the upper righthand corner; if it is your first time using the site, click on "Register" to make an account.